williamkeller/advent-of-code-2022/README.md

 This is (usually) called from vim bindings, rather than the command line.

-For this to work, it requires some conventions-over-configurations.
+For this to work, it requires some convention-over-configuration.

 Puzzles are grouped in one day per file, named "dayNN.rb", where NN is the day of the calendar (prepended with 0 if necessary).